-Statement by the Foreign Minister, Senator the Hon.
+Statement by the former Foreign Minister, Senator the Hon.
 Marise Payne

 Strengthening our technology partnership with India.